 Our professional development opportunities include conferences and workshops, networking grants, assessment, research, institutional surveys, and helpful resources.

-Services to Trustees
+Services for Trustees

 Foundational to every CCCU institution are the leaders who serve as trustees of the institution.
 These leaders are entrusted with ensuring their institution fulfills its Christ-centered mission within its context.
 We provide a number of resources to equip and empower these leaders as they guide the future of Christian colleges and universities around the world.